Study Opportunities at the Hebrew University of Jerusalem

 To be eligible, you should have:

-- an active enrolment in a Monash undergraduate Law degree or postgraduate Law degree
+- an active enrolment in a Monash Bachelor of Laws (Honours) degree or postgraduate law degree

 - a minimum credit average (60%) in your results of the law side of current course, at the time of application

 - Bachelor of Laws (Honours) students must have completed the first eight core law units (48 credit points) at the time of application

 - Juris Doctor students must have completed 72 credit points of core units at the time of application